Mihaela-Oprea/javascript-amazon-project/README.md

 This is the final project of the **JavaScript Full Course by SuperSimpleDev**, which I followed with great interest.
 Throughout the course, I learned a wide range of essential concepts in JavaScript.
 The lessons were very well structured and clearly explained, guiding me step-by-step through both basic and advanced topics.

 **The JavaScript implementation was entirely developed by me as I followed the course**, while the HTML and CSS structure was based on an existing template.
 Completing this course and the Amazon project helped me solidify my understanding of web development fundamentals.
-At the end of the journey, **I received a certification for passing the final test** provided by SuperSimpleDev.

 ## 🎓 Credits
 - **Course & Project by:** [SuperSimpleDev](https://supersimple.dev/)